-The observed February to September 2020 inflows into Arrow Lakes Reservoir was 107% of average.
-Arrow Lakes Reservoir refilled on above normal inflows to reach a peak level of 439.7 metres (1,442.6 feet), 0.43 metres (1.4 feet) below normal full pool on July 2, 2020.
-Despite a relatively wet spring, summer was dry and runoff was lower than average.
-The reservoir drafted in the summer to meet the provisional draft provisions of the Columbia River Treaty.
-Under dry conditions, the coordinate system operates in proportional draft in the summer and fall resulting in more water releases from Arrow Lakes Reservoir.
+The observed February to September 2021 inflows into Arrow Lakes Reservoir was only 89% of average.
+Arrow Lakes Reservoir refilled to reach a peak level of 439.7 metres (1,441.8 feet), 0.67 metres (2.2 feet) below normal full pool on July 2, 2021 but drafted relatively quickly after to meet the provisional draft provisions of the Columbia River Treaty due to unprecedented heatwave in late June through July and consecutive months of near record low precipitation basin wide.

+Under dry conditions, the coordinated system operated in proportional draft in the summer and fall resulting in more water releases from Arrow Lakes Reservoir.
 Conversely, under wet conditions, less water releases are required.

-As inflows improved in October 2020, the system came off proportional draft and Arrow Lakes Reservoir followed a typical draft across the winter to reach a minimum level of 426.5 metres (1,399.2 feet) on February 25, 2021.
-This is 1.71 metres (5.6 feet) lower than last year's minimum level of 428.2 metres (1,404.8 feet) reached on March 3, 2020.
+As inflows improved in October 2021, the system came off proportional draft and Arrow Lakes Reservoir followed a typical draft across the winter.
+Arrow reservoir reached its minimum level of 426.42 metres (1,399.0 feet) on March 12, 2022, similar to last year's minimum level of 426.5 metres (1,399.2 feet) that was reached on February 25, 2021.

-Snowpack in the Arrow Lakes Reservoir basin is currently above average but well below 2020 levels.
-As such, the inflows into Arrow Lakes Reservoir for the period from February to September 2021 are forecast to be about average, lower than the 2020 observed runoff at 107% of average.
-Based on this forecast, the reservoir is currently expected to refill to within 1.8 metres (6 feet) from normal full pool in early July 2021.
+Snowpack in the Arrow Lakes Reservoir basin is currently well above average.
+The current inflow forecast into Arrow Lakes Reservoir for the period from February to September 2022 is at 113% of average, well above the 2021 observed runoff at 89% of average.
+Based on this forecast, the reservoir is currently expected to refill to near full pool in early July 2022.